PUBLIC BETA — v0.5 ON PYPI · APACHE 2.0

 The complete audit-grade telemetry surface for AI agents.

 Fabric is a Python SDK plus a custom OpenTelemetry collector plus a set of in-pod sidecars, packaged as one Helm chart.
-Each capability below has a status — green is shipping in v0.2 today, amber lands in v0.3 (next ~5 weeks), purple is roadmap, grey is explicitly Commercial (not in the OSS).
+Each capability below has a status — green is shipping in the open-source v0.5 today, purple is roadmap, grey is explicitly Commercial (not in the OSS).

 Decision-span tracing with tenant attribution